mitradranirban/samaano-fonts/README.md

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is available with a FAQ at [SIL site](https://scripts.sil.org/OFL)
+This license is available with a FAQ at [OpenFontLicense site](https://openfontlicense.org/)